alexgo-io/alexlab-doc/product-features/self-service-listing.md

 ### Step 4: Pool creation success

 Once the `Deposit Listing Token ✅` transaction is completed and the `Open pool ✅` checkbox is marked as done, your pool will be automatically ready for use.
-TThe new pool will appear as an ALEX Pool under the `Self Listed` tab on [app.alexlab.co/pool](https://app.alexlab.co/pool).
+The new pool will appear as an ALEX Pool under the `Self Listed` tab on [app.alexlab.co/pool](https://app.alexlab.co/pool).

-🤝 After completing this step, you (and everyone) can start trading your token on ALEX DEX 🤝
+🤝 After completing this step, you (and everyone) can start trading the token pair on ALEX DEX 🤝

 <figure><img src="../.gitbook/assets/self-service-listing/pool-creation-successful.jpg" alt="Pool creation successful" width=""><figcaption><p>Pool creation successful.</p></figcaption></figure>